 Give

-Church and EvangelismConflict, Peace and ReconciliationEducation
+Church and EvangelismConflict, Security, Peace and ReconciliationEducation

 MAF workshops change lives in South Sudan, 10 years after independence